 Concessional finance may take several forms.
-For example, it may be provided to a NSP in the form of a government grant, below-market rate finance, as finance over a longer term, subordinated debt, or other forms that provide the same level of risk to below market rate loans.
-Where the concessional finance is being used to support a project option in the economic assessment process, then it is necessary to determine the value of the benefit to the project so that it can be passed through to consumers in the form of lower prices.
-We consider this benefit to be the same as the benefit provided under any other type of external funding contribution (for example, a government grant) that reduces the cost of a project.
+For example, it may be provided to a NSP in the form of a government grant, below-market rate finance, as finance over a longer term, subordinated debt, or other forms that reduce financing costs or risks.
+Where the concessional finance is being used to support a project option in the economic assessment process, then it is necessary to determine the value of the benefit that will be passed through to consumers in the form of lower prices.
+59 We consider this benefit to be the same as the benefit provided under any other type of external funding contribution (for example, a government grant) that reduces the cost of a project.